Board of Directors

 Independent Director and Audit Committee Chair

-In addition to her service on the Board of SpartanNash, Atkins is currently a director of Darden Restaurants, Inc., an owner and operator of full-service restaurants, where she serves on the Audit and Nominating/Governance Committees; and Aurora Cannabis, a leading Canadian integrated cannabis producer, where she chairs the Audit Committee and serves on the Human Resources and Compensation Committee.
+In addition to her service on the Board of SpartanNash, Ms. Atkins has served on nine other North American public and private company boards.
+She has been a director of Darden Restaurants, Inc. (NYSE), an owner and operator of full-service restaurants, since 2014, where she serves on the Audit and Nominating/Governance Committees; and Aurora Cannabis (NASDAQ), a leading Canadian integrated cannabis producer, since 2019, where she chairs the Audit Committee and serves on the Human Resources and Compensation Committee.

-Atkins started her career as a public accountant with Price Waterhouse Canada.
-She maintains current registration as both a certified public accountant (USA) and chartered accountant/chartered public account (Canada) and has served as an SEC-designated financial expert on all of her audit committees.
+Ms. Atkins started her career as a public accountant with Price Waterhouse Canada.
+She maintains current registration as both a certified public accountant (USA) and chartered accountant/chartered public account (Canada) and has served as an SEC-designated financial expert on all of her audit committees, including in her current role as chair of the Company’s Audit Committee.
 She holds the highest certification as a professional independent director in both the USA (NACD.DC) and Canada (ICD.D) and is a regular speaker at corporate governance programs across North America.
+In 2021, Ms. Atkins received a Certificate in Cybersecurity Oversight from the Carnegie Mellon University Software Engineering Institute.

-Atkins’ qualifications as a director include her expertise in finance and accounting, her extensive experience as a director of other publicly traded corporations, and her experience in developing and executing strategic plans for major retail organizations.
+Ms. Atkins’ qualifications as a director include her expertise in finance and accounting and in cybersecurity, her extensive experience as a director of other publicly traded corporations, and her experience in developing and executing strategic plans for major retail organizations.
+As chair of the Audit Committee, Ms. Atkins oversees the Company’s controls and procedures relating to ESG risks and disclosures, including oversight of data disclosed in the Company’s ESG reporting.

 Julien R. Mininberg